My wife and I have been attending various festivals at the Sonoita Vineyards for over 5 years.

 Attending Sonoita Vineyards’ Festivals Is Tradition

-These events were small with low turnouts at first, but as word spread, the number of attendees began increasing steadily.
-The admission price also increased from free to this year’s $30 per person general admission and $90 per person for VIP tickets.
+At first, these events were small with low turnouts, but as word spread, the number of attendees began increasing steadily.
+The admission price also increased from free to $30 per person general admission in 2021 and $90 per person for VIP tickets.

-While the Sonoita Vineyards are the oldest—and one of the largest—wineries we have visited in Arizona, they are not that large compared with other wineries on the west coast or in Europe.
-And while my wife and I enjoy wine, neither of us is a wine connoisseur.
+While the Sonoita Vineyards are the oldest—and one of the largest—wineries we have visited in Arizona, they are not that large compared with other wineries on the West Coast or in Europe.
+And while my wife and I enjoy wine, neither of us are wine connoisseurs.
 Still, we both enjoy a glass of wine now and then as well as visiting wineries.